 A nurse or other trained health professional will give you this medicine in a hospital or cancer center.
 It is given through a needle placed into one of your veins.
 The medicine must be injected slowly, so your IV tube will need to stay in place for less than an hour.
-It is given 2 to 14 days (for ALL) or 2 to 11 days (for DLBCL) after completing treatment with other cancer medicines (eg, fludarabine, cyclophosphamide, bendamustine).
+It is given 2 to 14 days (for ALL), 2 to 11 days (for DLBCL), or 2 to 6 days (for FL) after completing treatment with other cancer medicines (eg, fludarabine, cyclophosphamide, bendamustine).

-You should stay within 2 hours of the office or center to check for unwanted effects for at least 4 weeks.
+You should stay within 2 hours of the office or center to check for unwanted effects for at least 4 weeks receiving this medicine.